 Every generation has its challenges.
 Millennials may have grown up with the fastest evolving pace of change and technology but it’s not always having a positive impact.
 Today, more than half the workforce will be made up of Millennials and this will have a big impact on business and how they operate.
-As consumers Millennials are demanding, expecting instant gratification and customization.
-As employees, while they have incredible potential, but some predict that they will prove to be one of the most challenging generations to manage yet.
+As consumers, Millennials are demanding, expecting instant gratification and customisation.
+As employees, while they have incredible potential, some predict that they will prove to be one of the most challenging generations to manage yet.

 Motivational speaker Simon Sinek identified four characteristics that make Millennials so different from generations that have gone before and why they are challenging to manage.